-Competencies for the general dentist identify and organize the knowledge, skills, and values graduates must acquire to become competent practitioners of general dentistry.
-The document reflects a curriculum that is patient centered, person focused, competency-based, and criterion referenced.
+Competencies for the Graduating General Dentist identifies and organizes the knowledge, skills and values the graduate must acquire to become a competent practitioner in general dentistry.
+The document also reflects a curriculum that is patient centered, person focused, competency-based and criterion referenced.

 The general dentist is the primary oral health care provider, integrated in a team of dental specialists, allied dental professionals, and other health care providers.
 The general dentist will address health care issues beyond traditional oral health care and must be able to independently and collaboratively practice evidence-based comprehensive dentistry with the ultimate goal of improving the health of society.
 The general dentist must have a broad integrated biomedical, behavioral, and clinical education and be able to demonstrate professional and ethical behavior as well as effective communication and interpersonal skills.
-In addition, he/she must have the ability to evaluate and use emerging technologies, continue professional development, and use problem-solving and critical thinking skills effectively to address current and future issues in health care.
+In addition, he/she must have the ability to evaluate and use emerging technologies, continue professional development and use problem-solving and critical thinking skills effectively to address current and future issues in health care.

 Competency is a complex behavior or ability essential for the general dentist to begin independent, unsupervised dental practice.
 Competency includes knowledge, experience, critical thinking and problem-solving skills, professionalism, ethical values, and technical and procedural skills.
-These components become an integrated whole during the delivery of patient care by the competent general dentist.
+These components become integrated during the delivery of patient care by the competent general dentist.
 Competency assumes that all behaviors are performed with a degree of quality consistent with patient well-being and that the general dentist can self-evaluate treatment effectiveness.
 In competency-based dental education, what students learn is based upon clearly articulated competencies.
-All behaviors/abilities are supported by foundation knowledge and psychomotor skills in biomedical, behavioral, ethical, clinical dental science, and informatics areas that are essential for independent and unsupervised performance as an entry-level general dentist.
+All behaviors/abilities are supported by foundation knowledge and psychomotor skills in biomedical, behavioral, ethical, clinical dental science and informatics areas that are essential for independent and unsupervised performance as an entry-level general dentist.